 PFP provides a secure file container that is portable, universally accessible, and built on top of open standards.
 Regardless of where files are stored, PFP allows you to select, protect, and share a file with anyone while maintaining full visibility into how it is being used and retaining the ability to revoke access at any time.
 Any file protected with PFP with convert into the .tdf.html file format.
 This ensures that the contents are only accessible in Virtru's Secure Reader and only authorized parties can view it.

-This feature can be applied using our Gmail plugin or Outlook add-in.
+This feature can be applied using our Gmail plugin, Outlook Desktop Extension (Desktop only), or Outlook 365 Add-in (for Web, Desktop, Mobile).
+It cannot be configured while sending from the mobile apps (iOS or Android) or adjusted in the Control Center.
 It supports the following common file types:

 - Microsoft Office documents: .docx, .pptx, .xlsx

 - Common image file formats: .jpeg, .png

 Note that although newer Microsoft office file types are supported, older versions (.doc, .ppt, .xls) are not compatible.
 Additionally, these other common file types are NOT supported: .msg, .zip, .md.

 PFP can be set for attachments before an email is sent